WPEM/CPICANN/src/README.md

 To directly run the train and validation script in this directory, data preparation needs to be done.
 You can access all the training and testing data via [**datasetCPICANN**](https://huggingface.co/datasets/caobin/datasetCPICANN), the pretrained models via [pretrainCPICANN](https://huggingface.co/caobin/pretrainCPICANN)

-File **single_phase_checkpoint_0200.pth and file bi-phase_checkpoint_2000.pth from the link above is the pretrained model, place them under directory "pretrained".
+File **.pth is the pretrained model, place them under directory "pretrained".

-File data.zip contains the data and the annotaion file.
-Place directory "train" and "val" from data.zip under directory "data", place the annotation files anno_train.csv and anno_val.csv under directory "annotation".
+Place directory "train" and "val" from dataset.zip under directory "data", place the annotation files anno_train.csv and anno_val.csv under directory "annotation".

 ### Model Trianing